Ucombinator/soot-wrapper/README.md

 Depend on it from a tool that supports maven-style dependency management like maven, ivy, sbt, or leiningen.

-Sample `sbt` project configuration depending on this tool:
+Sample sbt `build.sbt` project configuration depending on this tool:

 ```
 name := "soot-test"